 If not that, then it’s some sort of crappy software that doesn’t work and/or a bunch of “make money” affiliate offers.

 Trust me, I’ve bought numerous products of this nature since 1999 and they’re always trashy and costly.

-Put simply, the sole purpose of the Fast Cash App is to line the deep pockets of the sleazeball creator, at the end of the day.
+Put simply, the sole purpose of the Fast Cash App is to line the deep pockets of the sleazeball creator.

 They don’t give a rat’s ass about YOUR success, only THEIRS!

-So from that point of view, YES ‘FCA’ is a rotten SCAM.
+So from that point of view, YES ‘FCA’ is a SCAM.